ayaegashi/agathas-library/DESIGN.md

 -Flask-
-In our application.py, we have many @app.route so that a particular function will occur in certain websites.
+In our application.py, we have several @app.route so that a particular function will occur in certain websites.
 /about and / (welcome.html, cover page), two of our simplest ones, render to open their respective pages.
 These two pages are mostly text, although / also has three buttons that redirect to various other routes.
 Our other @app.route are more complicated as we will explain below.

 /contact, /admin, and /display_admin
-The route has two methods, GET and POST.
+These routes have two methods, GET and POST.
 When called on by GET, this returns a simple input form that allows users to input their submissions for our website.
-The POST method is more complicated.
-At first, we wanted to configure the input form so that it would send us (the administrators) an email containing the submitted text, title and author name.
-We created an email address for this purpose called "agathaslibrary@gmail.com".
-We initially tried to do this by using flask_mail.
-However, unfortunately we could not get this to work, as it returned an OS error that we could not solve.
-Instead, we decided to implement a different method (lines 57-68 in application.py).
+The POST method is more complicated (lines 57-68 in application.py).
 When a user submits something to this form, their submission is inputted into a table in our database called "submissions".
 Upon users’ submissions, their information, in addition to the time of submission, is stored in respective columns of the submission table.
 Automatically, the columns approved and deleted are set to FALSE.
 When a user with administrative permission logs into our website, they can access this submission via the "Admin" page.
-(In README.md, we provide the username and password to an administrator account).
 If there are submissions that are not yet approved and not deleted (approved=FALSE and deleted=FALSE) then these stories will appear to the administrator.
 If the administrator clicks on a story to read it, she then has the option to approve, delete, or do nothing to this story.
 If she chooses either of the first two options, the story will no longer appear on the "Admin" page.
 This is because, if she approves the story, approved=TRUE so it will not be listed on "Admin".
 Our Python code gets the story_id for this story and uses this to insert this story and author into the "stories" and "authors" tables.
 The story will then appear on "Browse".
 If the admin deletes a story, deleted=TRUE and it will no longer appear on the "Admin" page (although it is not truly deleted).

 /user serves as a dashboard for the users.
 We first present users with stories that they have favorited.
 Using "if" conditional statements in dashboard.html, we display a table of their favorite